bredelings/BAli-Phy/PLAN.md

    move out of `runtime/ast` into an explicit legacy conversion module, or whether callers should first migrate away from expression_ref values.

-6. Keep graph/display conversion boundaries explicit.
-Do not add runtime `unlet` / `untranslate_vars` / `subst_reg_vars` clones unless the project
+6. Implement the non-`expression_ref` inverse preprocess path in narrow pieces: runtime untranslation of global registers, runtime trim unnormalization, runtime-to-Core deindexing, and then any Core graph/let unnormalization that is needed for display or diagnostics.

-   first defines a true runtime-to-Core deindexing story; otherwise these names should continue to refer to Core/expression normalization inverses.
+7. Keep graph/display conversion boundaries explicit.
+Do not add runtime `unlet` / `subst_reg_vars` clones unless the project first defines a true runtime-to-Core deindexing story; otherwise these names should continue to refer to Core/expression normalization inverses.

-7. After each code batch, build `src/bali-phy/bali-phy` from `../build/gcc-16-debug-O`, run the relevant focused tests, and commit logically separate changes with `jj`.
+8. After each code batch, build `src/bali-phy/bali-phy` from `../build/gcc-16-debug-O`, run the relevant focused tests, and commit logically separate changes with `jj`.